 Note: All areas are permitted to have additional uses as follows.
-Approximately seven miles (35,856 lineal feet) of trails will be designed within the boundaries of the Project.
+Approximately seven miles (35,856 linear feet) of trails will be designed within the boundaries of the Project.
 These trails will link to existing trail systems and provide access to Chino Hills State Park via the Old Edison Trail.
-In addition to the trail system designed throughout the development, a trail that provides for hiking, equestrian, and bicycling access on the north side of the drainage area in Blue Mud Canyon will be constructed surrounded by California friendly plants that will lead to the Old Edison Trail in Chino Hills State Park.
-Neighbors will be able to access the trail from either Stonehaven Drive or San Antonio Road.
+In addition to the trail system designed throughout the development, a trail that provides for hiking, equestrian, and bicycling access on the north side of the drainage area in Blue Mud Canyon will be constructed surrounded by California-friendly plants that will lead to the Old Edison Trail in Chino Hills State Park.
+Neighbors will be able to access the trail from any access configuration.
 The uses include public utilities facilities and infrastructure.